Hong Kong Bird Watching Society: Activities

 As for conversation and research, it conserves the Long Valley agricultural wetland, where it monitors the birds.
 Its research programs include monitoring waterfowl at the Mai Po Marshes and Deep Bay, reviewing Hong Kong bird records and maintaining a checklist, studying the wintering ecology of black-faced spoonbills and conducting breeding bird surveys at the Tai Po Kau Forest Reserve.

 The society is a pioneer of Citizen Science projects in Hong Kong, with their bird survey data going back to 1958, and they are now utilizing apps and carrying out several Citizen Science events, such as their yearly sparrow census.
 The society also presents HKBWS views on local development plans and provides professional comments to the government on conservation action, birds and habitat protection.
 It hosts the Hong Kong Big Bird Race, an annual fundraising activity for wildlife and habitat conservation of WWF HK.
 It became an International representation in BirdLife International and the Oriental Bird Club.
 Society also compiles the Asia Red Data Book and the Important Bird Area.

 HKBWS educates in two main ways: promoting bird watching activities and organizing indoor meetings.
 For bird watching Activities, HKBWS organizes bird watching activities every month at Hong Kong Birding Sites, including Hong Kong Island, Hong Kong Park, Lung Fu Shan, Aberdeen Reservoirs, The Peak, and Mount Davis, each of which targets different bird species.
 The application is made on a first-come, first-served basis.
 In addition, HKBWS holds indoor meetings regularly, and topics are usually related to birdwatching, ornithology and nature conservation.

 China Programme

-HKBWS has put much effort into its bird watching and conservation work in Mainland China.
-It has helped establish more than 20 bird watching societies in cities and provinces on the Chinese mainland and has trained hundreds of citizen conservationists to participate in bird surveys, the identification and management of Important Bird Areas, and the conservation of threatened species.
+HKBWS has put much effort into its bird watching and conservation work in mainland China.
+It has helped establish more than 20 bird watching societies in cities and provinces in mainland and has trained hundreds of citizen conservationists to participate in bird surveys, the identification and management of Important Bird Areas, and the conservation of threatened species.